Izhaki/TypeScript-Karma-Jasmine-Grunt/README.md

 # TypeScript-Karma-Jasmine-Grunt
-An example how to get TypeScript tests working with Karma and Jasmine
+An example how to get TypeScript tests working with Karma and Jasmine.

+    grunt karma
+    grunt watch